-(in millions of dollars) 2023 2022 2021
+(in millions of dollars) 2024 2023 2022

-Balance at January 1 \$ 1.2 \$ 1.2 \$ 1.2
+Balance at January 1 \$ 12.5 \$ 1.2 \$ 1.2

-Increases as a result of tax positions taken in the current period 11.8 - 0.1
+Increases as a result of tax positions taken in the current year 11.8

-Decreases from prior period positions (0.5)
+Decreases from prior period positions (11.8) (0.5)

-Decreases due to lapse of statute of limitations (0.1)

-Balance at December 31 \$ 12.5 \$ 1.2 \$ 1.2
+Balance at December 31 \$ 0.7 \$ 12.5 \$ 1.2

 During the year ended December 31, 2023, the Company filed amended U.S. federal income tax returns for the 2015 through 2018 tax years to claim a worthless stock deduction.
-As of December 31, 2023, the aggregate refund claim associated with the worthless stock deduction was \$13.6 million, including interest of \$1.8 million which is not included in the table above.
+As of December 31, 2023, the aggregate refund claim associated with the worthless stock deduction was \$13.6 million, including interest of \$1.8 million, which was not included in the table above.
 As recovery of the refund claim was not considered more-likely-than-not as of December 31, 2023, the Company recognized an offsetting increase to its liability for unrecognized tax benefits.
-In accordance with ASC 740, the Company has recorded a receivable for the full amount of the refund claim, including interest, and an offsetting liability for unrecognized tax benefits for the same amount.
-The receivable and offsetting liability have been presented net on the Consolidated Balance Sheets and, as the refund claim is fully reserved, the recognition of the uncertain tax position had no impact on the Consolidated Statements of Operations during the year ended December 31, 2023.
-As of December 31, 2023, the tax authorities notified the Company that the amended tax returns had been approved, at which point receipt of the refund claim was considered more-likely-than-not.
-As a result, the Company expects to record a corresponding reduction in unrecognized tax benefits during the first quarter of 2024, which would impact the Company's effective tax rate in 2024.
+In accordance with ASC 740, as of December 31, 2023, the Company had recorded a receivable for the full amount of the refund claim, including interest, and an offsetting liability for unrecognized tax benefits for the same amount.
+As of December 31, 2023, the receivable and offsetting liability were presented net on the Consolidated Balance Sheet and, as the refund claim was fully reserved, the recognition of the uncertain tax position had no impact on the Consolidated Statements of Operations during the year ended December 31, 2023.

+During the year ended December 31, 2024, the tax authorities notified the Company that the amended tax returns had been approved, at which point receipt of the refund claim was considered more-likely-than-not.
+As a result, the Company released the associated liability for unrecognized tax benefits and recognized a \$13.0 million discrete tax benefit for the refund claim, net of taxes on the associated interest, for the year ended December 31, 2024.

 The Company's accounting policy is to recognize interest and penalties related to income tax matters in income tax expense.
-At both December 31, 2023 and 2022, accruals for interest and penalties amounting to \$0.4 million, were included in the Consolidated Balance Sheets but are not included in the table above.
-At December 31, 2023 and 2022, liabilities for unrecognized tax benefits, including interest and penalties of \$1.1 million and \$1.6 million, respectively, were included within Other long-term liabilities on the Consolidated Balance Sheets and would impact the Company's effective rate, if recognized.

-Other than the anticipated reduction in unrecognized tax benefits associated with the approval of the amended tax returns previously described, the Company does not expect significant changes to its unrecognized tax benefits as a result of potential expiration of statute of limitations or settlements with the tax authorities within the next twelve months.
+At both December 31, 2024 and 2023, accruals for interest and penalties amounting to \$0.4 million were included in the Consolidated Balance Sheets, but are not included in the table above.
+Liabilities for unrecognized tax benefits, including interest and penalties, were \$1.2 million as of December 31, 2024 and \$1.1 million as of December 31, 2023, and were included within Other long-term liabilities on the Consolidated Balance Sheets.
+These liabilities would impact the Company's effective tax rate, if recognized.
+The Company does not expect any significant change to its unrecognized tax benefits as a result of potential expiration of statute of limitations or settlements with the tax authorities within the next twelve months.